JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The Objectors therefore request that an unredacted copy of the DPA, business plan, viability assessment and any funding agreements are supplied to the inquiry, in order to satisfy the requiremments of paragraph 20 of the ODPM and for the inquiry to be able to establish that the Scheme is deliverable in accordance with the requirements of the development plan.

-## Possible impacts of viability on deliverability
+## Impacts of viability on deliverability
 @.
-The Objectors submit that the non-viability of the Scheme may result in it not be delivered in a reasonable time period
+The Objectors submit that the non-viability of the Scheme may result in it not be delivered in a reasonable time period.

 @.
 The [Wood Dene estate](http://35percent.org/wood-dene-estate-regeneration/), an estate owned by the Acquiring Authority in Peckham, was demolished in 2007 and is due to be redeveloped by NHHT.
 However, it has [left the site empty](https://www.southwarknews.co.uk/news/notting-hill-admits-wood-dene-estate-peckham-wont-rebuilt-2019-thirteen-years-demolition/) for 10 years without building any new homes.
 This Objectors submit that this will be likely future of the FDS if the order is confirmed.